Blogging has been the foundation of our strategy for some time, but it turns out that our own blog was only the beginning…

-To write guest post pitches that not only get accepted, but that turn into great blog posts, you need to think about each specific audience and their unique interests, goals and challenges.
+To write guest post pitches that not only get accepted but that turn into great blog posts, you need to think about the publisher’s audience—their own unique interests, goals, and challenges.

-To do that, it’s helpful to think about a few things:
+To do that, it’s helpful to ask a few questions…

 Shopify’s readers tend to be Ecommerce business owners, while Buffer’s audience wants to know how to make the most of their social media and content marketing.
 KISSmetrics attracts analytics buffs, and OnStartups is, no surprise here, focused on startups.

 Good guest posts have nothing to do with the writer, and everything to do with the audience.